hetzneronline/game-jam/hetzner_game_jam_2019.md

 To get you started you can take a look at [hgj-getting-started](https://github.com/hetzneronline/hgj-getting-started.git).

-If you participated in the Hetzner Game Jam, please open a pull request adding your game to the list of games.
+If you participated in the Hetzner Game Jam 2019, please open a pull request adding your game to the list of games.
 It would also be nice if you could add a screenshot (either to your own repository, or here) If you need help with that, just contact us.

 ---

-Here is a list of awesome games developed during the Hetzner Game Jam:
+Here is a list of awesome games developed during the Hetzner Game Jam 2019:

 [comment]: <> (add your game here, you can find an example at the end of this file)